 5) Ban assault media: get serious about banning or seriously limiting violence in all forms of entertainment from gaming to TV to movies to music.
 Federal law.
-Just as the gun and abortion lobbies (I’ll get to the abortion lobby in a moment) won’t admit their all-or-nothing positions are indefensible, so, too, do we see big media trotting out its statistics-driven lies so it doesn’t have to change a thing, either.
+Just as the gun and abortion lobbies won’t admit their all-or-nothing positions are indefensible, so, too, do we see big media trotting out its statistics-driven lies so it doesn’t have to change a thing, either.
 “Media violence has no effect on actual violence.”
-It’s simple, really: as media advertising sales representatives tell every potential advertiser, “advertising works.”
+It’s simple, really; as media advertising sales representatives tell every potential advertiser: advertising works.
 The only reason the media exist is because they persuade advertisers to pay billions (total global advertising market: approximately $600 billion) for the privilege of exposing we, their target market(s), to advertising messages.
 As we know, they often run the same ad over and over and over.
 Why?
 Because repeated exposure to messages causes human beings to take action.
 In the case of media advertising, the action is most often to buy something or sign up for something.
-Not everyone responds, but enough do to make it a profitable business.

-Now consider that according to Nielsen–the media measurement conglomerate whose audience figures the media are happy to use when it means justifying them charging higher prices for advertising–offers these figures on televised violence:
+Now consider that Nielsen — the media measurement conglomerate whose audience figures the media are happy to use when it means justifying them charging higher prices for advertising — offers these figures on televised violence:

 - Number of murders seen on TV by the time an average child finishes elementary (!) school: 8,000